siyue-zhang/DiffEmbed/README.md

 ## TheoremAug

 This augmentation dataset for the reasoning-intensive retrieval task (e.g., searching math and physics solutions) is constructed using GPT4o-mini.
-We prompt the LLM to generate question-solution pairs related to a given list of theorems.
+We prompt the LLM to generate problem-solution pairs related to a given list of theorems.
 Theorems include math, physics, finance, and code.
-The dataset is available at Huggingface [TheoremAug](https://huggingface.co/siyue).
+The problem-solution pairs for the same theorem are positive document for each other.
+The problem-solution pairs for different theorems are negative document for each other.

 <p align="center">
   <img src="https://github.com/siyue-zhang/diffusion_embedder/blob/master/assets/gen.png" width="80%" alt="gen"/>